-Rule 321 Solvent Cleaning Operations: This rule contains solvent reactive organic compounds (ROCs) content limits, revised requirements for solvent cleaning machines, and sanctioned solvent cleaning devices and methods.
-These rule provisions apply to solvent cleaning machines and wipe cleaning.
+Rule 321 Solvent Cleaning Operations: This rule was revised on September 20, 2010 to fulfill the commitment in the 2001 and 2004 Clean Air Plans to implement requirements for solvent cleaning machines and solvent cleaning.
+The revised rule contains solvent reactive organic compounds (ROCs) content limits, revised requirements for solvent cleaning machines, and sanctioned solvent cleaning devices and methods.
+These proposed provisions apply to solvent cleaning machines and wipe cleaning.

 Rule 322 - Metal Surface Coating Thinner and Reducer: This rule prohibits the use of photochemically reactive solvents for use as thinners or reducers in metal surface coatings.
-The permittee is required to maintain records during maintenance operations to ensure compliance with this rule.
+The permittee will be required to maintain records during maintenance operations to ensure compliance with this rule.